A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Numerical Experiments

-Figure \ref{uxx+u(1-u)} displays the numerical solutions of the standard FKPP equation at different time instances.
-It can be observed that the SGIP method results show excellent agreement with FDM.
-As expected for the FKPP equation, the shape of the wave front remains unchanged during propagation, demonstrating the characteristic traveling wave structure.
+We begin by considering three distinct nonlinear reaction terms.
+The classical FKPP equation, \(u_t = u_{xx} + u(1-u)\), serves as the baseline.
+Figure \ref{uxx+u(1-u)} shows that the SGIP results exhibit excellent agreement with the FDM reference, and the wave front propagates with a constant shape, confirming the characteristic traveling wave structure.